Bhutan Visitor Guide

 Failure to purchase adequate cancellation insurance by the time your deposit is paid could result in serious financial loss should you be forced to cancel your journey.

-- If upgrading to 4* or 5* & luxury hotels additional deposits will be required & we will provide you with the hotel’s own terms & conditions should you need to cancel prior to your final payment due date.
+Please Note: If upgrading to 4* or 5* & luxury hotels additional deposits will be required & we will provide you with the hotel’s own terms & conditions, should you need to cancel prior to your final payment due date.

 Climate:

 WARNING!
-Most weather websites list very inaccurate temperature and rainfall data.
+Most weather websites list very inaccurate temperature and rainfall data for Bhutan.
 Please use the guide below.

 Average daytime highs and nighttime lows in Celsius: